B2B Content Marketing Funnel: Attract, Nurture & Convert Leads

 Let’s discuss the main phases of a B2B content marketing funnel:

-Examples of TOFU content include:
+Examples of content in the attraction stage include:

 At this point, businesses are aware of underlying pain points and are actively seeking solutions.
 Additionally, they know about your offerings but are also considering solutions from your competitors.

-Examples of MOFU content include:
+Examples of suitable content for this phase include:

 Leverage transactional keywords and phrases, including: